Adesina08/snack-track-insight-app/README.md

 Copy `.env.example` to `.env` in the project root (or use your hosting provider's configuration) and define the following variables:

 VITE_JWT_SECRET=<your secret key>
-DATABASE_URL=postgres://snackuser:snackpass@localhost:5432/snacktrack
+DB_HOST=localhost
+DB_PORT=5432
+DB_USER=snackuser
+DB_PASSWORD=snackpass
+DB_NAME=snacktrack
 ```

-The app requires `VITE_JWT_SECRET` for authentication tokens. `DATABASE_URL` points to your PostgreSQL instance used by the backend.
-When deploying on services like Render, use the connection string provided by the platform (usually ending with `?sslmode=require`).
+The app requires `VITE_JWT_SECRET` for authentication tokens.
+The `DB_*` variables define the PostgreSQL connection used by the backend.
+When deploying on services like Render, use the host, port, username and password provided by the platform.
+SSL is automatically enabled for any host that is not `localhost`.
 Media files are stored locally in the `backend/uploads` directory.

 ### Local database

 Data is persisted in PostgreSQL.
 The backend will automatically create the necessary tables and seed a few rewards on first run.
-Ensure a local PostgreSQL server is running and `DATABASE_URL` is set appropriately.
+Ensure a local PostgreSQL server is running and the `DB_*` variables are set appropriately.

 docker run --name snacktrack-postgres -e POSTGRES_USER=snackuser \